 Nabil Dib, MD, MSc, FACC

 Nabil Dib, M.D., MSc, FACC is one of the world’s most renowned cardiovascular researchers and doctors.
 He completed his Interventional Cardiology Fellowship Program at Harvard Medical School, Beth-Israel-Deaconess Medical Center in Boston.
 Dr. Dib also completed an additional year in Investigational Devices at Harvard Medical School.
-Additionally, he continued his education at Harvard School of Public Health, where he obtained a degree in Master of Science in Epidemiology and Research, concentrated on a clinical trial designed and effectiveness.
+Additionally, he continued his education at Harvard School of Public Health, where he obtained a degree in Master of Science in Epidemiology and Research, with concentration on clinical trial design and effectiveness.

 For more than 20 years, Dr. Dib has been conducting preclinical and clinical research and developing the newest investigational treatments for advanced cardiovascular disease.
-He participated in over 100 clinical trials and developed his own catheters for delivery of therapeutics, including stem cells for heart disease and drugs for cancer.
-He has edited 2 books on Cardiovascular Translational Research and directed over 13 programs on translational medicine.
+He has participated in over 100 clinical trials and invented and developed two medical device catheters for delivery of therapeutics, including stem cells for heart disease and drugs for cancer.
+He has edited three books on Cardiovascular Translational Research and directed over 13 programs on translational medicine.
 He is internationally known and respected for his research and work regarding the use of adult stem cells to restore the health of patients with severe heart disease.

 Anthony DeMaria, MD, MACC